-Gain better knowledge of customers and prospects:
+Gain better knowledge of customers and prospects

 Use the data accrued through social listening and enhanced customer profiles to draw valuable insights about your target audience on an individual and/or collective level.
 Sales and marketing strategists can use this data to add relevance to the products and content they present.

-Create value-added customer engagement:
+Create value-added customer engagement

-Lead generation is one of the most promising aspects of social CRM—the ability to find and connect with new opportunities based on behavioral or linguistic triggers (mentioning a certain phrase, or adding a certain interest to their page).
-This increases the volume of leads entering your funnel, which is good for business.
-But social CRM can also help businesses retain _current _customers through faster issue resolution and by anticipating churn before it happens.
+Lead generation is one of the most promising aspects of social CRM—the ability to find and connect with new opportunities based on behavioral or linguistic triggers by mentioning a key phrase, or adding an interest tag to their page.
+These connections increase the volume of leads entering your funnel, which is good for business.
+But social CRM can also help businesses retain current customers through faster issue resolution and anticipating churn before it happens.

-Monitor and improve brand reputation:
+Monitor and improve brand reputation

-Historically, businesses have relied on a designated specialist or a select few individuals to monitor social media activity—perhaps a public relations manager or a social media expert.
+Historically, businesses have designated a single specialist or a select few individuals to monitor social media activity—perhaps a public relations manager or a social media expert.
 While these individuals still have an important role in the company, the best way to improve your social reputation is by connecting strategy with action.

 If you’re leading the initiative on software procurement, you’ll need to build a compelling business that “sells” social CRM to its future stakeholders in the company.
 To ensure successful adoption and long-term ROI, it’s important to get leadership on board first.
-That means they need to agree with need for a social CRM solution and the value it will add after implementation.
+That means they need to agree with the need for a social CRM solution and the value it will add after implementation.
 Here are some and selling points for specific executives to get you started:

 Your CEO’s main function is to maximize the value of the company, but it’s likely they have their hands in several different pots at any given time.
 CEOs are mostly concerned with big-picture plays, which means they’ll want to know how social CRM can improve the company’s core business model.
 We’ve already discussed the ways that social CRM feeds into better marketing, sales, and service performance.
 But you can also show your CEO what competitors are doing on social media, and explain how social CRM can give your company a strong upper hand.

 How can it reduce costs and grow revenue?
 How soon can we expect to see ROI?
 What are the upfront and long-term costs of ownership?
 These are questions your chief financial officer will ask.
 First of all, social CRM isn’t always an added expense.
-For example, if you’re moving from an older, on-premise CRM to a cloud-based solution, social CRM may actually reduceexpenses by replacing high-maintenance IT infrastructure and expensive system upgrades with a single, monthly subscription cost.
+For example, if you’re moving from an older, on-premise CRM to a cloud-based solution, social CRM may actually reduce expenses by replacing high-maintenance IT infrastructure and expensive system upgrades with a single, monthly subscription cost.
 Social CRM will cut costs associated with long service calls, hold time, and workflow redundancy by allowing reps to target requests and opportunities before they reach the call center.
 You can expect to see a revenue increase on several counts: